Science and Technology on a Mission!

 - Provide general technical support, guidance and monitoring in radiation protection, to assist programmatic personnel in the safe performance of facility and experimental operations.
 Monitor and assist NIF radiation workers in safe radiological work practices.

-- Perform radiological surveys and measurements to ensure adequate radiological safety Maintain appropriate radiological postings.
+- Perform radiological surveys and measurements to ensure adequate radiological safety.
+Collect samples for analysis.
+Maintain appropriate radiological postings.

 - Operate and maintain radiological detection and sampling equipment including hand-held meters, electronic dosimeters, swipe counters, liquid scintillation counters, gamma spectroscopy detectors, stack and area air monitoring systems and sample collectors, neutron bubble detectors, etc. Review measurement data to determine basic safety compliance with an established design or a standard procedure.